Rain Parade: Rain Parade in the 1980s (1981–1986)

 After David Roback left to form a new band, Opal, the rest of the band continued to record as a four-piece, releasing the mini-LP Explosions in the Glass Palace in 1984.
 NME would later write, in praise of Explosions in the Glass Palace: "Sound cathedrals?
-We got ‘em ... mind-meltingly beautiful guitar sounds, employed sparingly and dynamically amid dark, dizzy tales of murder, madness and drug paranoia."
+We got 'em ... mind-meltingly beautiful guitar sounds, employed sparingly and dynamically amid dark, dizzy tales of murder, madness and drug paranoia."
 The song "No Easy Way Down" was cited as a "mantra for an altered state of mind, and testament to a band who, however fleetingly, made music that sounded like the best drugs ever."

 After the release of a single, "You Are My Friend", drummer Eddie Kalwa left and was replaced by Mark Marcum, with John Thoman (guitar, vocals) also added to the line-up.

 The band was signed to Island Records, and recorded a live album in Japan called Beyond the Sunset.
 Their third album, Crashing Dream, came out in 1985.

 Breakup and other projects (1986–2012)

-The band split in 1986, reforming briefly in 1988 to finish off a double album they had started, which was never released.
+The band split in 1986, reforming briefly in 1988 to finish a double album they had started, which was never released.

 Piucci would go on to release the LP Can't Get Lost When You're Goin' Nowhere with Tim Lee, under the band name Gone Fishin'.
 He later joined Crazy Horse.

 Steven Roback went on to form the band Viva Saturn whose debut release appeared on the San Francisco label Heyday Records, which was run at the time by Pat Thomas of the band Absolute Grey.
 Viva Saturn went on to release two additional LPs, Soundmind and Brightside.

-David Roback made the album Rainy Day, featuring cover versions performed by various leading lights of the Paisley Underground.
-He formed the Clay Allison Band and Opal, both with former Dream Syndicate bassist Kendra Smith, and later formed Mazzy Star with Hope Sandoval.
+In 1983–1984, David Roback made the psychedelic folk album Rainy Day, consisting of cover versions performed by various members of the Paisley Underground scene that Roback had enlisted, under the name Rainy Day.
+He then formed the band Clay Allison – which became Opal, featuring former Dream Syndicate bassist Kendra Smith (who also appears on Rainy Day).
+Following the dissolution of Opal, Roback formed Mazzy Star in 1989 with singer-songwriter Hope Sandoval, who had joined Opal to perform with them the previous year, taking over lead vocals from Smith upon the latter's departure during a European tour.